eceo-epfl/coralscapesScripts/README.md

 ### Semantic Segmentation Inference
 There are several options to use the models fine-tuned on Coralscapes:
-- You can use the `scripts/inference.py` script using a downloaded model checkpoint:
+- You can use the `scripts/inference.py` script using a downloaded model checkpoint as shown below.
+This script utilizes a sliding window approach for the prediction, thus the prediction results may differ from the ones used in the model evaluation.
+In order to replicate the evaluation procedure of the specific models, use the `scripts/inference_evaluation.py` script.
     ```bash
     cd scripts
     python inference.py \